elizabethdberube/Secure-Password-Generator-/README.md

 # Secure-Password-Generator-
+Modified starter code to create an application that generates random passwords for users.

+Methods for improving code:

 1. Utilized if and return statements in conjunction with confirm, prompt and alert to make application usable for users.
 2. Added password length parameters.